How to Play and Win at Online Roulette

-The focal point of online roulette is of course the wheel itself, which is a circular spinning device containing a row of pits around its circumference that itself is set within a large round usually polished wooden frame that does not spin.
-This is the device that's used to determine the winning number for each round.
+The focal point of online roulette is, of course, the wheel itself, which is a circular spinning device containing a row of pits around its circumference that itself is set within a large round, usually polished wooden frame that does not spin.
+This is the device used to determine the winning number for each game.

 Each of the pits on the spinning wheel represents a number from 0 to 36, though there are two zero pits on an American Roulette wheel: 0 and 00.
 The numbers are laid out non-consecutively and designated alternating colours of red or black, with the zero(es) in green.

-For each round, the numbered wheel is spun in one direction and a small white ball is launched in the opposite direction within the exterior frame that surrounds the wheel.
-As the ball slows down it begins to drop towards the numbered wheel and catches on small bumpers as it does so.
+For each round of this best online casino game, the numbered wheel is spun in one direction, and a small white ball is launched in the opposite direction within the exterior frame that surrounds the wheel.
+As the ball slows down, it begins to drop towards the numbered wheel and catches on small bumpers as it does so.
 The ball then bounces as it catches the edges of the pits before finally settling into one of them, resulting in the winning number.

-While the wheel is not an interactive element of the game of online roulette in that only the dealer gets to touch it, the table is where the player gets to act.
+While the wheel is not an interactive element of the online roulette game in that only the live casino dealer gets to touch it, the table is where the player gets to act.